slerman12/Help-me/2-Opposing-views.md

 After the hospitalization, it was from that couch during a video call with my advisor (who was in DC) during the peak-period of the withdrawal  that I described that biologically-inspired neuron architecture [above](#benzodiazepine-mechanism-of-action), with the specifics in the [video](https://drive.google.com/file/d/1i5hS2iDVuo24PnGicvn5dIZYXUzDfPAl/view?usp=share_link) comparing it to the LSTM architecture.

+I remember having video calls from my office with my advisor teaching him "sequence-to-sequence attention" and being in a state of misery that I couldn't convey to him.
+And the believability amid that benzo-brain damage is again an issue because he pretty much just directed me to see a therapist.

 Besides that, I co-TA’d philosophy of consciousness with my friend, and got straight As in my grad-level classes.
 The semester ended around the 4 month-benzo mark, just at that precipice of brain damage.

 I also passed my [area exam](https://docs.google.com/presentation/d/1LK0urIs8yu_e7HyZ-VQoDJUiGpPeTPEUgfhjK5Kw_7w/edit?usp=sharing) with flying colors shortly after that semester, mid-brain damage, and the whole room felt it because I was high off of my fucking balls and presenting genius ideas simpler than they'd ever heard them, not that, in the case of ideas around MHDPA or long-term episodic memory or any other brilliant foresight at the time, they ever heard them.